Welcome!

 Dear Colleagues,

-On behalf of the Organizing Committee, we cordially invite you to participate to the 9th Swiss Virology Meeting that will be held from January 31st to February 1st, 2023 at the Ambassador Hotel in Bern, Switzerland.
+On behalf of the Organizing Committee, we cordially invite you to participate to the 10th Swiss Virology Meeting that will be held from January 28th to January 29th, 2025 at the Ambassador Hotel in Bern, Switzerland.

 The program will cover all aspects of research in fundamental virology including virus life cycle, virus discovery and evolution, virus and host defense, and clinical virology.
 The format of the meeting will consist in selected plenary lectures combined with short talks selected from submitted abstracts and poster sessions.